jumydroid/.github/profile/README.md

  - [ ] Custom logo
  - [ ] (under consideration) use fork of /e/ launcher
  - [ ] GrapheneOS camera app
+ - [ ] Use custom DNS, CaptivePortal etc server by default instead of Google's